 These limitations are removed in upcoming vGPU solution from Citrix that uses the complete Nvidia stack (Nvidia hardware, Nvidia drivers, and Nvidia GRID manager) on XenServer.
 Applications get full advantage of the physical card from Nvidia, supporting latest OpenGL and DirectX drivers such as OpenGL 4.3 and DirectX 11.
 These are standard drivers that can be updated from Nvidia’s website as part of regular update cycles.
 Unlike vSGA, there is no waiting for proprietary drivers every time Nvidia enhances their GRID GPU features.
 Application vendors have already certified, or are actively working with Nvidia and Citrix to certify themselves, on this platform.

 (Click the image above for larger view) The table above summarizes at a high-level, the key differences between the XenServer and vSphere technologies.

 Please download and share these guides freely to get started on your review of virtualized professional graphics.
-If you have any feedback or questions, feel free to reach us by email or Twitter (@mayunkj or @pushpalray)
+If you have any feedback or questions, feel free to reach us by email or Twitter (@mayunkj)